majkel-space/Object-Storage/README.md

 boost::asio::ip::tcp::socket::shutdown_receive
 boost::asio::ip::tcp::socket::shutdown_send
 base on the type of operation.
-I decided to not keep connection still alive, but just wait for ncoming transmision, then CH is recreated, with clear buffer.
+I decided to not keep connection still alive, but just wait for oncoming transmission, then CH is recreated, with clear buffer.

 ## Protocol parsers

 Protocol parsers are inheriting from IParser, so approach is extensible for another protocols.
-There are 2 protocols HTTP and RESP, both classes responible for parsing headers of incoming msgs.
+There are 2 protocols HTTP and RESP, both classes responsible for parsing headers of incoming msgs.
-Responsibility of parsers is to catch method/type of the request and path of the object, content lenght of the HTTP msg, content length of Resp argument, and base on that read data creates a request.
+Responsibility of parsers is to catch method/type of the request and path of the object, content length of the HTTP msg, content length of Resp argument, and base on that read data creates a request.

 Protocols are inheriting from IParser, which have common methods, called from ConnectionHandler.